appy385/flask-sample/README.md

 ```
  Note:
  1. Select python 3.6 not 3.7 .
 Initializing of EC2 instance fails on 3.7 Amazon linux system
- 2. Create a new KeyPair or select an existing one according to the region you have selected.To create new keypair go to AWS EC2.
+ 2. Create a new KeyPair or select an existing one according to the region you have selected.Go to AWS EC2 to create new key-pair
  3. Keypair is required to link your AWS beanstalk environment with ssh client.
 ```
 Before running this command make sure this prerequisite is completed: